ethereum-optimism/specs/specs/experimental/fault-proof/bond-incentives.md

 Moves must be adequately bonded to be added to the FDG.
 This document does not specify a scheme for determining the minimum bond requirement.
-FDG implementations should define a function computing the minimum bond requirement with the following:
+FDG implementations should define a function computing the minimum bond requirement with the following signature:

 ```solidity
 function getRequiredBond(Position _movePosition) public pure returns (uint256 requiredBond_)